manifolded/five-bit-poskitt/README.md

 # five-bit-poskitt
-From pg.
-18-20 of "The Secret L1fe of Codes" of the Murderous Maths series by Kjartan Poskitt
+From "The Secret L1fe of Codes" of the Murderous Maths series by Kjartan Poskitt

 This code is for Ben, whose love of secrets, espionage and cryptography is fierce.